 - Your womb recovers faster

-Why breastfeeding isn’t always easy
+Why it isn’t always easy

 - Very painful nipples, sometimes cracked and bleeding